Online Master’s in Health Communication Programs in 2022

 Accreditation

-Proper accreditation truly is the key to finding an academically rigorous and respected health communication program.
-Regional accreditation organizations such as the Western Association of Schools and Colleges or the Higher Learning Commission are some good ones to keep an eye out for.
+Proper accreditation is the key to finding an academically rigorous and respected health communication program.
+Regional accreditation organizations such as the Western Association of Schools and Colleges or the Higher Learning Commission are good ones to watch for.
 Schools and programs with accreditations tend to carry extra weight on a resume, so they are worth looking into.

 Program Cost

 While each master's in health communication program will have its own set of costs due to location, type of school, and other factors, there are a few expenses that students expect to pay, regardless of school.
-Tuition, mandatory school fees and course materials like textbooks will all need to be accounted for.
-For example, the online master's in health communication through the University of Illinois at Urbana-Champaign costs $712 per credit hour, which translates to $2,848 for an 8-week course or $1,424 for a 4-week course.
+Tuition, mandatory fees, and course materials like textbooks must be accounted for.
+For example, the online master's in health communication through the University of Illinois at Urbana-Champaign costs $712 per credit hour, translating to $2,848 for an 8-week course or $1,424 for a 4-week course.
 This cost is the same for in-state, out-of-state, and international students.
 Financial aid, scholarships, and student loans are typically available for qualified students.

 Program Length

-Around 40 total credits are needed in order to graduate from an online graduate-level health communication program, though the exact number of credits required depends on the school chosen.
-These programs can be completed in 1 to 2 years, depending on the full or part-time study.
+Around 40 credits are needed to graduate from an online graduate-level health communication program, though the exact number of credits required depends on the school chosen.
+These programs can be completed in 1 to 2 years, depending on full or part-time study.
 The average length of a master's in health communication program is 16-18 months from start to finish.

 Admissions Requirements

-Generally speaking, students will need to meet the following requirements in order to be eligible for admission to a master's in health communication program:
+Generally speaking, students will need to meet the following requirements to be eligible for admission to a master's in health communication program:

 - Bachelor's degree from an accredited institution